drborges/arbor/docs/TipsAndTricks.md

 1. We no longer pass `todo` as prop to `TodoItem`;
 2. Instead, we pass the `id` of the todo and let the `TodoItem` look up the todo from the store by its id and connect to the store via `useArbor` but specifically, it connects to the node representing that todo.

-By doing that, we connect `TodoList` and `TodoItem` to the store but each component is scoped to updates affecting the parts of the state that they depend on.
+By doing that, we connect `TodoList` and `TodoItem` to the store but each component is scoped to updates affecting the parts of the state they depend on.

 The `TodoItem` component will re-render every time the `text` or `id` of the todo changes, whereas the `TodoList` will re-render only if the state of the array changes, e.g. a todo is removed or added, or if the `id` of a todo item changes since the component references that field within the map loop.